How to Validate Your Business Idea Before Spending a Penny

 When you do connect, be respectful of their time.
 A 15-20 minute call or video chat is ideal.
 Come prepared with your questions, take detailed notes, and always ask at the end: "Who else do you think I should talk to about this?"

-Step 5: Validate Your Business Idea With a Minimum Viable Test
+Validate With a Minimum Viable Test

 You've done your research, talked to potential customers, and analysed competitors.
 Now it's time for the most critical validation step: can you get people to take action?